Robin Morton (cycling)

 Robin Morton is an American former cycling team manager and was the first and only female manager in men's professional cycling.
 She also created the first Union Cycliste Internationale (UCI) registered American professional road racing team in 1984.
 Cycling in Europe is a traditionally male sport and includes rules prohibiting women from the race caravans.
 At managers' meetings prior to races in Europe, the race organization would vote on whether Morton would be allowed to ride in the team car.
 Morton was elected to the United States Bicycling Hall of Fame in 2016.

 In 2011 CyclingNews acknowledged Robin as one of the five most influential women in the sport of cycling.

 Career

 1980–82

 Morton's first involvement with cycling was with the amateur racing team of the Pennsylvania Bicycle Club (PBC) of Germantown, Pennsylvania assisting with team management and race organization.

 1983

-Morton managed a US pro cycling team sponsored by GIOS bicycles for the Tour of America with Roger De Vlaeminck and John Eustice, two time USPRO National Criterium Champion and USA Cycling Championships in 1982 and 1983 and Jeff Rutter.
+Morton managed a US pro cycling team sponsored by GIOS bicycles for the Tour of America with Roger De Vlaeminck and John Eustice, two time USPRO National Criterium Champion at the USA Cycling Championships in 1982 and 1983 and Jeff Rutter.

 Later that year she managed the 7-UP team with John, Jeff Rutter, Dag Selander and Ian Jackson that participated at Superweek and other races on the domestic calendar.